Zbeyer/trf/Studies/Books/Jonah.md

 > 1 But to Jonah this seemed very wrong, and he became angry.
 > 2 He prayed to the Lord,
-> 	“Isn’t this what I said, Lord, when I was still at home?
+> 	“**Isn’t this what I said, Lord, when I was still at home**?
 > 	That is what I tried to forestall by fleeing to Tarshish.
-> 	I knew that you are a gracious and compassionate God, slow to anger and abounding in love, a God who relents from sending calamity.
+> 	**I knew that you are a gracious and compassionate God, slow to anger and abounding in love, a God who relents from sending calamity.**
 > 	3 Now, Lord, take away my life, for it is better for me to die than to live.”
 >
 > 4 But the Lord replied,